fp-cybrilla/fp-cybrilla.github.io/going-live/checklist.md

 - [ ] Merchant ID
 - [ ] Live account api key id
 - [ ] Live account api key secret

+Ensure the following in both of your Razorpay accounts:
+- [ ] Payments and Route are enabled
+- [ ] Send out an email to Razorpay Support to add `fintechprimitives.com` domain to the whitelisted domains/urls for your accounts

 **AMCs**